margaretmf/margaretmf.github.io/teaching.md

 ### I have started reading children's books, and developing outlines for critically reading them.
 I do not have a teaching degree, but with an interest in teaching, I work on critically thinking about how to teach critical reading of children's books to kids.
 I hope to share outlines below. ###

 ## Critical Reading ##
-* Tragedy *
+## Tragedy ##
-(1) A dramatic composition, often in verse, dealing with a serious or somber theme, typically that of a great person destined through a flaw of character or conflict with some overpowering force, as fate or society, to downfall or destruction.
+* A dramatic composition, often in verse, dealing with a serious or somber theme, typically that of a great person destined through a flaw of character or conflict with some overpowering force, as fate or society, to downfall or destruction.

-(2) The art and theory of writing and producing tragedies.
+* The art and theory of writing and producing tragedies.

-(3) Any literary composition, as a novel, dealing with a somber theme carried to a tragic conclusion.
+* Any literary composition, as a novel, dealing with a somber theme carried to a tragic conclusion.

-(4) The tragic element of drama, of literature generally, or of life.
+* The tragic element of drama, of literature generally, or of life.

-(5) A lamentable, dreadful, or fatal event or affair.
+* A lamentable, dreadful, or fatal event or affair.

-(6) A drama or literary work in which the main character is brought to ruin or suffers extreme sorrow, especially as a consequence of a tragic flaw, moral weakness, or inability to cope with unfavorable circumstances.
+* A drama or literary work in which the main character is brought to ruin or suffers extreme sorrow, especially as a consequence of a tragic flaw, moral weakness, or inability to cope with unfavorable circumstances.

-* Crucible
+## Crucible ##
-(1) A container of metal or refractory material employed for heating substances to high temperatures
+* A container of metal or refractory material employed for heating substances to high temperatures

-(2) A hollow area at the bottom of a furance in which the metal collects
+* A hollow area at the bottom of a furance in which the metal collects

-(3) A severe, searching test or trial
+* A severe, searching test or trial

-(4) A place, time, or situation characterized by the confluence of powerful intellectual, social, economic, or political forces
+* A place, time, or situation characterized by the confluence of powerful intellectual, social, economic, or political forces

-* Aphoristic Style
+## Aphoristic Style ##
-(1) A style that employs aphorisms, brief witty sayings, such as quotations for the day
+* A style that employs aphorisms, brief witty sayings, such as quotations for the day

-* Romance
+## Romance ##
-(1) "somewhere between the real world and fairy-land, where the actual and imaginary may meet, and each imbue itself with the nature of the other"
+* "somewhere between the real world and fairy-land, where the actual and imaginary may meet, and each imbue itself with the nature of the other"

 ## Where the Red Fern Grows by Wilson Rawls ##